 Take frequent breaks and drink plenty of water

-To avoid getting dehydrated, drink water at every opportunity – especially during the early part of your working day.
+To avoid getting dehydrated, drink water – especially during the early part of your working day.
 When you start to feel a little parched, take some water breaks – preferably in the middle of the day when you’re not working.
-Even 15-20 minutes of water breaks will help you avoid getting dehydrated.
 The same goes for eating – try to keep your eating schedule flexible so you can avoid going hungry.

 If you’ve ever felt like you need to work from home but don’t know how to begin, this article is for you.
 You can do this.
 You have the skills and the tools to work from home.
-Working from home doesn’t have to be a struggle or feel like a punishment.
+Working from home doesn’t have to be a struggle.
 In fact, working from home can be a great way to make money, improve your career, and gain valuable experience in your industry.
 When you follow these tips, you’ll be well on your way to making working from home a more manageable and enjoyable experience.